Healthcare Provider Update: Error parsing: malformed node or string on line 1:

 Adjusting Portfolio Composition

 To support a 5% withdrawal rate, adjusting the portfolio mix is essential.
 Bengen's updated recommendation favors a slightly more aggressive allocation, suggesting a 55% investment in stocks, particularly in small and mid-cap U.S. equities, to enhance long-term sustainability.
-Alternatively, J.P.
-Morgan advocates a more cautious approach, recommending a 30/70 stock-to-bond ratio, considering longer life expectancies.
+Alternatively, A more conservative allocation approach recommends a 30/70 stock-to-bond ratio, which is appropriate for those with longer life expectancies.

 The Bucket Approach for Managing Risk and Liquidity